narcatix/pa-editor-tutorial/videos/script.md

-## §1 👋 Introduction
+## 👋 Introduction
 > *Montage of some cool Project Arrhythmia levels*

 This is Project Arrhythmia.
 A fun rhythm bullet-hell game in which all things beautiful are deadly.
 The game has a broad library of thousands of challenging, beautiful, and creative levels made by members of its community.
 > *The montage zooms out to show the levels are being previewed in the editor*

-One of the appealing features of this game is its robust level editor used to create all of these levels.
+One of the appealing features of this game is its robust level editor used to create all these levels.

 Whether you're a new or a returning creator and you want to learn how to make a Project Arrhythmia level like *this*, or *this*, or *this*, then you're in the right place.
 > *Recording of a level that will be created and finished in the tutorial*

 In this tutorial I will explain the basics, walk you through creating this simple level you see on the screen, and by the end you will have enough knowledge to start making and publishing your own creative levels.

-In every video there are useful links and update notes in the description, and the videos have captions available.
+You may find useful links and update notes in the description of every video, also every video has captions available.

 Now, forget about N-Chan.
 Today *I* am your guide to the Project Arrhythmia editor...

-## §2 🚧 Making a New Project
+## 🚧 Making a New Project
 ![(Level creation screen screenshot)](assets/welcome-create-level.png)<br>
 ##### Song
 First things first, we need to choose what song to use for our level.
 For new creators I recommend going with something fairly short and simple at first.

 One important thing to note is that if you're planning to publish your level, make sure the song you're going to use is verified for Project Arrhythmia, otherwise it will be removed by moderators after being published.
 I will link information about this in the description.

-In this tutorial I will use [Sphero by Xtrullor](https://www.newgrounds.com/audio/listen/612751) which is verified and free to download.
+In this tutorial I will be using [Sphero by Xtrullor](https://www.newgrounds.com/audio/listen/612751) which is verified and free to download.
 I linked the download page in the description.

 ##### Create
 To start creating we will need to make a new project.
 Open up the editor by selecting "Creation engine" in the main menu, then switch to the "Create level" tab on the sidebar.

 You will be asked to fill in a few fields with information about the song and your level.
-Make sure to get them right, otherwise the song artist will be upset, and we don't upset artists in Project Arrhythmia.
+Make sure to get them right, otherwise the song artist will be sad, and we don't make artists sad in Project Arrhythmia.
 * I will give this level a title, which will be "My first level".
 This can be anything you want to call it.
 * For **Song Title**—since I'm using Sphero made by Xtrullor—I'll put "Sphero", because that is the title of the song, obviously.
 * The **Song Artist** is "Xtrullor".